scikit-activeml/scikit-activeml/docs/developers_guide.rst

     * "refs" (optional): A list of references to bibliographic entries in the 'refs.bib' file.
     * "title": The title of the example page.
     * "text": Every key that starts with 'text' will be formatted as a paragraph in the example.
     * "code": Every key that starts with 'code' will be formatted as a python code block in the example.
+NOTE: If you define "code_import", the code is automatically added to the import section of the example.
+    * "bp": Each key that starts with 'bp' is formatted as Python code and added on a specific line in the example.
+You need to define the line by adding the key starting with '#_' to the appropriate line in the template.py file.
     * "sequence": A list that contains the order in which the blocks are shown.
 Possible blocks are:
         * 'title': Shows the title.
         * 'text': Shows the specified text paragraph.